Chiral differential operators: formal loop group actions and associated modules: Associated Modules and Algebras over CDOs

 {\it Remarks.} (i) Unlike Lie algebra cohomology, the grading on semi-infinite cohomology is neither bounded above nor below.
 More precisely, the restriction of $J_0$ to $\CDO(\Pi\mf{g})_k\otimes W$ takes values between $-k$ and $\dim\mf{g}+k$. (ii) This is only a special case of semi-infinite cohomology.
-For a modern exposition of the notion in the more general setting of Tate Lie algebras, see \cite{BD}.
+For expositions in more general settings, see the references mentioned above.

 \begin{lemma} Let $W$ be a $\hat{\mf{g}}_{-\Killing}$-module.